marshall62/dmart4/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## USing Postgres locally

+PgAdmin4 is being used to view data in the vercel database.
+It has a connection string of
+hostname: ep-rough-paper-a4opslp9-pooler.us-east-1.aws.neon.tech
+port: 5432
+Maintenance db: verceldb
+username: default